w3c/wai-resource-template/content/index.md

 ---
-# NEW: Comments for new repos start with “NEW”.
+# NEW: Comments for new repos start with "NEW".
 Please delete the NEW comments.
 Leave the other comments for translators.
 Also, search for @@s to replace.
 For multi-page resources and other frontmatter info, see: https://wai-website-theme.netlify.app/writing/frontmatter/

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".